 2. Then I opened the grapeseed oil bottle.

 3 Using the grapeseed oil dropper, I added about the same amount of grapeseed oil as the amount of jojoba oil in the first bottle.

 This mixture is what I use as my night skincare routine instead of creams and lotions.
-After finding out all the benefits of these oil, I consider them the best anti aging moisturizing and rejuvenating „medicine“ for now.
+After finding out all the benefits of this oil, I consider them the best anti-aging moisturizing and rejuvenating „medicine“ for now.

-Occasionally, I also us retinol under eye patches or try various serums but usually just a plain hyaluronic acid serum or vitamin C serum, not any mixture with a never-ending list of ingredients.
+Occasionally, I also use retinol under-eye patches or try various serums but usually just a plain hyaluronic acid serum or vitamin C serum, not any mixture with a never-ending list of ingredients.

 What’s The Shelf Life Of The Blend